The mysterious Polar Amplification

 As reality is opposing the theory, something else had to be considered.
 That would be lapse rate feedback.
 Now, as discussed, lapse rate feedback is a) negative and b) not really a feedback.
 However, this is not the problem here and will not rule it out as explanation for polar amplification.

 Over most parts of the planet the atmosphere is warmed by the surface, which absorbs relatively more solar radiation.
-The warm air than ascends, providing vertical mixing, and that is essentially what makes the troposphere the troposphere.
+The warm air then ascends, providing vertical mixing, and that is essentially what makes the troposphere the troposphere.
 In polar winter this is no more so.
 With a lack of solar input, the surface turns colder than the atmosphere, resulting in an inversion.
 Of course it is not just the surface, but also the atmosphere close to the surface.
 A typical temperature profile might look like in the illustration below in blue, opposed to a simplified global average in red.

 Now what happens as the Arctic warms (note, the Antarctic does not), is almost only a warming of the surface and the atmosphere right above it.
 The troposphere higher up barely changes at all.
 It is a bit hard to portray this reasonably, below is my best try (blue to purple).